mary-ext/tangled.sh-mirror/docs/hacking.md

 nix run .#watch-tailwind
 ```

-## running a knotserver
+## running a knot

-An end-to-end knotserver setup requires setting up a machine
+An end-to-end knot setup requires setting up a machine with
-with `sshd`, `repoguard`, `keyfetch`, a git user, which is
+`sshd`, `AuthorizedKeysCommand`, and git user, which is
-quite cumbersome and so the nix flake provides a
+quite cumbersome.
+So the nix flake provides a
 `nixosConfiguration` to do so.

 To begin, head to `http://localhost:3000` in the browser and
-generate a knotserver secret.
+generate a knot secret.
 Replace the existing secret in
 `flake.nix` with the newly generated secret.

 You can now start a lightweight NixOS VM using